Adrenal Fatigue Syndrome –an Exhausting Battle

 Is Adrenal Fatigue Syndrome Real?

 Adrenal fatigue syndrome is a condition that has caused a lot of controversy in the medical community.
-Some feel it is a tremendously under diagnosed disease and others most believe the symptoms the patient has are for another reason all together.
+Some feel it is a tremendously under diagnosed disease, and others most believe the symptoms the patient has are for another reason all together, such as prolonged stress is your life.
+The term "adrenal fatigue" was first used in 1998, by James Wilson, PhD, a naturopath and expert in alternative medicine.

-Adrenal fatigue according to Mayo Clinic’s endocrinologist, Dr. Todd Nippoldt, is a term applied to several nonspecific symptoms, such as body aches, fatigue, nervousness, sleep disturbances and digestive problems.
-While the term shows up on numerous medical websites and alternative medicine websites, it is not an accepted medical diagnosis.
+Adrenal fatigue according to Mayo Clinic’s endocrinologist, Dr. Todd Nippoldt, is a term applied to several nonspecific symptoms, which are listed below.
+Adrenal insufficiency shows up on numerous medical websites and alternative medicine websites.

 Adrenal Glands on Kidneys